Colon-Bench: An Agentic Workflow for Scalable Dense Lesion Annotation in Full-Procedure Colonoscopy Videos: Analysis and Insights

 \subsection{Ablation Study}

-\mysection{Effect of frame count on segmentation} As shown in Fig.~\ref{fig:ablation_frame_count_segmentation}, increasing the number of input frames for detection yields steady gains in downstream segmentation quality.
+\mysection{Effect of frame count on segmentation} Increasing the number of input frames for detection yields steady gains in downstream segmentation quality.
 For instance, expanding the context from 1 to 7 frames boosts the mean IoU of Gemini~3 Flash from 43.1\% to 54.4\% (mDice: 48.8\% to 61.5\%), and similarly improves Qwen-VL Max from 19.7\% to 33.7\% mIoU.
 However, this comes with a significant cost as these are per-window detections.
-We pick 3 equally-spaced frames per window as a good trade-off in all of our segmentation results in this work.
+We pick 3 equally-spaced frames per window as a good trade-off in all of our segmentation results.

 \mysection{Temporal context in VQA} Evaluating temporal context on the prompted VQA split showed that full video generally outperforms single-frame inputs, though the degree of impact is model-dependent.
 Restricting the input to a single frame reduced accuracy for Qwen3.5 397B ($-7.0$\%), Qwen-VL Max ($-3.4$\%), and Gemini~3 Flash ($-2.5$\%).
 This highlights the importance of using videos instead of images used in previous polyp detection benchmarks.